sulabhkatila/BatMapper/README.md

 - **Complex sound**: A sound consisting of many pure tones.
 When two pure-tones are combined their amplitutes (at every point) add up to form a this new wave (complex sound).
 In other words, If a sound cannot be represented by a single a sine wave with some amplitude and frequency, then it is a complex sound.
 Everything in the real word, is basically a complex sound.

-##### FFT
+##### Butterworth Band-Pass Filter

-- A magical black box to which, if we provide a wave (sound), it outputs all the distinct pure tones that make up the wave.
+- A magical gate that lets through only the frequencies we care about and blocks the rest.

 ##### What is movement?
 - Movement is simply a change in position over time.